EsratMaria/MachineLearningPredictionModel/README.md

 # A Regression based Prediction Algorithm
 In this repository, I make a model for predicting housing prices based on previous training data.
-This model is able to predict the future house prices with great accuracy.
+This model is able to predict future house prices with great accuracy.

 ## Dataset
 I have used a housing dataset from [Kaggle](https://www.kaggle.com/).
 It can be found [here](dataset/kc_house_data.csv).